-There are great software options for managing this, such as Xero and Receipt Bank.
+There are great software options for managing this, such as Xero and Dext.
 There are also many accountants out there who can help you out for a one-off fee or a monthly retainer.

 The key is to get on top of it from the beginning.

 Think this sounds like the right path for you?
 Come along to Getting Started With TPC to find out what a portfolio career could look like and how The Portfolio Collective can help you take those first steps towards professional success – and don’t forget to connect with our community!